-We look for HOF model-based evidences for peninsula geometry hypothesis as following criteria and reason: 1) HOF model type V with a southern skewness because negatively affected population dynamics by geometry lead to asymmetric decline of simulated occurrence towards tip of peninsula and 2) its occurrence maxima occurs within Florida peninsular (lower than 32o latitude) because we speculate if the maxima occurs above the geometry of peninsular (higher than 32o latitude) its asymmetric decline is associated with other stochastic factors such as disturbances rather than geometry hypothesis.
+We look for HOF model-based evidences for peninsula geometry hypothesis as following criteria and reason: 1) HOF model type V with a southern skewness (i.e. model maximum south of latitudinal range center) because negatively affected population dynamics by geometry is believed to lead to an asymmetric decline of simulated occurrence toward tip of peninsula; and 2) model maxima occurs within Florida peninsular (lower than 32o latitude) because we speculate if the maxima occurs north of peninsular (higher than 32o latitude) its asymmetric decline might be associated with other stochastic factors such as disturbances rather than geometry hypothesis.
 Other HOF model types (I to IV) were regarded not being affected by the peninsula geometry.
 There are many endemic species in Florida, especially southern Florida and they are sparsely distributed across its small latitudinal ranges (less than 5 o latitude).
-Therefore they were not included in HOF model simulation but referred to as endemic species in further analysis as well as not being affected by the peninsula geometry.
+They were not included in HOF model simulation but referred to as endemic species in further analysis as well as not being affected by the peninsula geometry.

 Data were extracted and managed using PostgreSQL 9.6.1 (PostgreSQL Global Development Group, 2017).
 All statistical analyses were performed in R version 2.12.1 (R Development Core Team, 2010).